CafeTala/CafeTala.github.io/README.md

     npm install
     ```

+3. Set up environment variables:
+    Create a `.env` file in the `frontend` directory and add the necessary environment variables.

-3. Run the frontend application:
+4. Run the frontend application:
     ```sh
     npm run dev
     ```